condeadriankeith/RenThing/OLLAMA_INTEGRATION.md

 For production deployments, it's recommended to:

-1. Keep `OLLAMA_ENABLED=false` to use the more reliable OpenRouter API
-2. Ensure proper error handling and monitoring
+1. Ensure proper error handling and monitoring
-3. Consider the performance implications of running large models locally
+2. Consider the performance implications of running large models locally

 ## Troubleshooting